RCHG/blog_backup/_posts/2014-11-20-Mie-Scattering.md

 [^1]: Hansen, J.E., and L.D.
 Travis, 1974: Light scattering in planetary atmospheres.
 Space Sci.
 Rev., 16, 527-610, doi:10.1007/BF00168069.

 **Definition**: Mie Scattering is a solution of the scattering problem described with the Maxwell Equations when the scatter is a spherical particle.
-Initially the solution of Mie (or Lorenz-Mie) was designed for homogeneous spheres, however there are extensions for multilayered spheres and with important limitations for other geometrical objects.
+Initially the solution of Mie (or Lorenz-Mie) was designed for homogeneous spheres, however there are extensions for multi-layered spheres and with important limitations for other geometrical objects.
 The calculation is relatively efficient but depends on the **size parameter**, $$x=2\pi r/\lambda$$.
 When this parameter increases the number of terms of the series necessaries to calculate the relevant amounts also grows.
 {:.smallblock}

 ### The Scattering problem